t-kellett/t-kellett/README.md

 - 👋 Hi, I’m Tom
-- 👀 I’m interested in furthering my understanding of software development.
+- 👀 I’m a software engineer, working predominantly in Python and C#
-- 🌱 I’m currently coding enterprise B2B software C#.NET professionally.
+- 🌱 I currently work for Codurance, a software engineering consultancy that cares about [software craftsmanship](https://www.codurance.com/about-us/what-it-means-to-be-a-craftsperson)
 - 📫 You can contact me on linkedin here: https://www.linkedin.com/in/tom-kellett-714837b2/

 <!---